hakeemsalman/awesome-cheatsheet/GenAI/Intro to LLM.md

 - **QA** systems are able to answer a wide range of questions, including factual, definitional and opinio-based questions.

 **Question Answering - required domain knowledge**
-- Big tech, consumer support, Education, Media, Pharma and healthcare, retail
+- Big tech, consumer support, Education, Media, Pharma and healthcare, retail, supply chain etc.

+#### Prompt design vs Prompt engineering

+- **Prompt design** is the process of creating a prompt that is tailored to the specific task that the system is being asked to perform.
+- **Prompt engineering** is the process of creating a prompt that is designed to improve performance.

+### Three type of Large Language Model
+1. Generic Language model
+   1. Predict the next word(technically, token) based on the language in the training data.
+2. Instruction tuned
+3. Dialogue Tuned model